StevensDeptECE/Dictionaries/README.md

   simple chinese word list for recognizing legal words in texts English words only, not numbers and other tokens (just subset the englishtokens.txt)

-It is also nice to have a translation dictionary, for example Chinese-English.
+  Code to automatically read and strip jmdict and ecdict to create simple entries without pronunciation It is also nice to have a translation dictionary, for example Chinese-English.
 This is not going to translate a document well, but can convert critical terms.
 More important, we need a dictionary with legal sequences of Chinese words for purposes of data compression.
 The most desired dictionaries for CJK would be simple format: just word, some delimiter like tab, and corresponding English word.
 I have not found any dictionaries like that.